 California's active promotion of five million zero-emission vehicles by 2030 has helped make it the U.S. state with the largest volume of private EV sales.
 Even so, drivers still tend to use EVs for short-distance travel such as shopping or commuting.
-At the request of NEDO, and with the California government's cooperation, Nissan Motor Co., Ltd. (NML) and Kanematsu Corp. started a project in November 2016 in partnership with U.S. charging infrastructure service provider EVgo to install over 55 fast chargers in more than 25 new locations along one of California's most important travel arteries.
-Additionally, the project has created information service systems to guide EV users to the most appropriate fast charger.
+At the request of NEDO, and with the California government's cooperation, Nissan Motor Co., Ltd. (NML) and Kanematsu Corp. started a project in November 2016 in partnership with U.S. charging infrastructure service provider EV go to install over 57 fast chargers in more than 26 new locations along one of California's most important travel arteries.
+At the same time, the project created information service systems to guide EV users to the most appropriate fast charger.
 These initiatives are part of a pilot business to demonstrate the efficacy of expanding the driving range of EVs.
-The project is designed to expand the driving range of EVs to include intercity travel, and will run until September 2020, collecting and analyzing a range of EV data to establish models for further expansion of EV usage.
+The project was designed to expand the driving range of EVs to include intercity travel, and ran until September 2020, collecting and analyzing a range of EV data to establish models for further expansion of EV usage.

-Contents CEO Message CSO Message Corporate Purpose / ESG Highlights Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy GRI Content Index Quick Guide For Investors
+Contents CEO Message CSO Message Carbon Neutrality/ Response to COVID-19 Chair of the Board of Directors Message Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy TCFD Content Index GRI Content Index Quick Guide For Investors